olek/unauthorized/README.md

   authorized by default, simplifying request flow and eliminating issue observed
-- if api server requires different credentials for different requests (lets say, endpoint's url contains account id and different accounts require different credentials), then quite often wrong (cached) credentials will be sent to the server before client rights itself by actually asking CredentialsProvider for new credentials - this is somewhat unintuitive behavior, but it is documented in javadocs, and expected
+- if api server requires different credentials for different requests (lets say, endpoint's url contains account id and different accounts require different credentials), then quite often wrong (cached on the context) credentials will be sent to the server before client rights itself by actually asking CredentialsProvider for new credentials - this is somewhat unintuitive behavior, but it is documented in javadocs, and expected
 - if first request from the pair of requests returns '401 Unauthorized' as it should, but next (properly authenticated) request times out, http client enters a strange 'damaged' state where for any following requests resulting in